HOW DO I FIX THE NOISY FAUCET?

 Water hammer, or more formally known as hydraulic shock, is a pressure surge.
 It is caused by a sudden change in direction or a forced stoppage of a liquid (sometimes gas).
 In other words, when a faucet is turned off quickly, it sends a shock wave to the moving water.
 As a result, the pipe vibrates and "trembles," hence the incessant noise.

-Here are helpful ways to fix the problem.
+Here are useful ways to fix faucet problems.

 Since pipes vibrate, this can also be due to loose pipes.
 To lessen it, fasten them with metal or plastic clips to limit the shuddering motion.